Adedeji88/alx-low_level_programming/0x0C-more_malloc_free/README.md

 A function that creates an array of integers

+100-realloc.c

-a function that reallocates a memory block using malloc and free
+A function that reallocates a memory block using malloc and free

+101-mul.c

-a program that multiply two positive numbers
+A program that multiply two positive numbers